LadaOndris/hand-recognition/README.md

                         default: 90)
   --camera CAMERA       the camera model in use for live capture (default:
                         SR305)
-  --plot                whether to plot the result of gesture recognition
-                        (default: False)
-  --hide-feedback       whether to hide the colorbar with JRE errors (default:
-                        False)
-  --hide-orientation    whether to hide the vector depicting the hand's
+  --plot                plot the result of gesture recognition --hide-feedback       hide the colorbar with JRE errors --hide-orientation    hide the vector depicting the hand's orientation
-                        orientation (default: False)
 ```

 ### Training of models